joyfully3334/square-equations-solver-ded-pre/README.md

 All tests are located at tests.txt.

 Each line consists of test before '@' and answers after '@'.
-Character after '@' symbol stands for number of solutions.
+First number after '@' symbol stands for number of solutions.
-This character may be '0', '1', '2' or '!'(infinite).
+This number may be '0', '1', '2' or '-1'(infinite).
-It is an error if character after '@' is invalid.
+It is an error if number after '@' is invalid.
-Characters after '#' sign is ignored if '#' character appears after '@' character.

 Example: